 Our LLM in Human Rights and Humanitarian Law is your opportunity to engage with the distinct yet complementary regimes of human rights law and humanitarian law and to study an area of law with urgent contemporary significance and practical relevance.
 By studying this course, you will tackle traditional subjects as well as new and emerging issues, such as the regulation of international society and the legal mechanisms of human rights during international and non-international armed conflicts.
 Your study will reflect the local, national and international nuances of this complex subject matter.

 1 Year: September to September

-Assessment takes the form of; research proposals including a related bibliographic element, case studies, oral assessments and essays.
-Each student will complete a master’s dissertation of 15,000 to 20,000 words which deals with an area of chosen study in the third semester.
+Assessment in the first two semesters is via written assignments and oral presentations. .
+Each student will complete a master’s dissertation of 13,000 to 15,000 words which deals with an area of chosen study in the third semester.

 A prior law degree is not essential.
 An Honours Degree 2:2 (minimum).
 Degrees in law, the social sciences, or other similar subjects are preferred.
 Those from other disciplines or with suitable professional experience will be considered on an individual basis.